FAQs / Patient Information

 What should I expect if I want to join a group class?

 If you are interested in joining one of our physio-led group classes, we recommend you have an initial appointment with one of our physiotherapists.
 This allows discussion of tailored exercise plan and handover to the instructing physio.
-You will either be placed on a waitlist or a set class time depending on availability.
-In order to assess the progress of your group class, you may be asked to complete a questionnaire at the end of a 8-week period.
+You will be added to a set class time or a waitlist depending on class availability.
+In order to assess the progress of your group class, you may be asked to complete questionnaire(s) at the end of the program to track your progress.

 Do you accept private health rebate and how does it work?